Mike DiNunno: Professional career

 In February 2017 DiNunno returned to Cheshire Phoenix to play under head coach Robbie Peers.
 On 2 April 2017 he led the Phoenix to victory over the London Lions scoring 40 points.

 DiNunno started the 2017–2018 season with BC Beroe, helping them win the Bulgarian Supercup on 17 September 2017.
 In 9 games in the Bulgarian National Basketball League, he averaged 11.2 points and 5.4 assists.

 In January 2019, DiNunno signed with reigning Úrvalsdeild karla champions KR.
 After a rough start, which included a scoreless outing against Tindastóll, he ended the season on a high note, averaging 23.0 points in the last four regular season games.
 In the playoffs he averaged 16.7 points in KR's first round sweep of Keflavík.
 On 4 May 2019 he won the Icelandic championship after KR beat ÍR in the Úrvalsdeild finals 3–2, scoring a game high 27 points in the fifth and deciding game.

 In July 2019, DiNunno signed with LEB Oro club Básquet Coruña.

 In end of January 2020, DiNunno returned to KR, signing with the team for the rest of the season.
 However, the rest of the Úrvalsdeild season was canceled due to the coronavirus pandemic in Iceland before he played a game.
 On 3 September 2020, KR announced that DiNunno would not return to the team for the upcoming season.

+In 2022, DiNunno joined AD Virtus Basket Fondi in the Italian Serie C Gold Basket where he averaged 32.9 points in 7 games.